sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * Throw (becomes an unknown error).

 Note: it's up to you depending on context: what kind of error, what is emitting the error, what your application is doing...
 No general answer.
+Domains are a tool, not an answer.

-### Do I have to create a new domain every
+### Do I have to create a new domain
-### time I do an async operation?
+### every time I do an async operation?

 Note: Like every time I handle a request / response cycle?
 Not necessarily.
 Can group related operations.
 For example...